acope/CSE345_website/README.md

 - Edit Reservation Page
   - Allows a user to view their reservations for each show and showtime
   - Allows a user to edit how many tickets they would like to researve
+- Confirmation Page
+ - Gives the user information about what movie and time that they reserved tickets for
+ - Automatically redirects user to edit reservation page or user can click on link

 - Created All Pages